imnishitha/Highlight-saver/README.md

-# Universal Highlight Saver - Chrome Extension
+# TextVault - Chrome Extension

 A Chrome extension that allows you to save highlighted text to multiple platforms: Notion, Apple Notes, and Google Docs.